52 Week Savings Challenge (2024 Edition)

 The challenge’s structure is simple.
 In week one, put $1 in savings.
 Week two, $2.
 Week three, $3, and so forth for 52 weeks in a row.
 You can tuck the money into an envelope or put it in a piggy bank — but only if you won’t be tempted to withdraw cash before the challenge ends.

 Temptation and interest are two good reasons to deposit the money into a bank account.
-Or you can set up automatic transfers so that your financial institution will move the money to the savings account that you designated for this challenge.
+Once a week, you could transfer the money from a checking account to a savings account that you designated for this challenge.

 Week Number